Chalcedony - for a wonderful result!

 - Verguld min.
 14 krt goud

-Chalcedony is a quartz, is very pure and natural white stone.
-The beautiful blue color produced is a result of a physical phenomenon, namely, it is produced by the micro-crystalline structure of the stone, the so-called Tyndall effect.
-Heaps of microscopic crystals scatter in stunning way the incident light.
-The special thing is that the blue part of the spectrum is scattered more than the red part.
-Because of that scattering the human brain is actually being fooled, because the result is that we are the white stone towards a blue color.
+Chalcedony beads are made of quartz type, these are very pure and natural white gems.
+The beautiful blue color of the chalcedony beads that arise is a consequence of a physical phenomenon, it is caused by the microcrystalline structure of the stone, the so-called Tyndall effect.
+A huge number of microscopically small crystals scatter the incident light in an astonishing way.
+The special thing about this is that the blue part of the color spectrum is scattered far more than the red part.
+Because of that scattering the human brain is actually fooled because the result is that we regard the white stone for a blue color.

-Chalcedony is mainly found in cavities and fractures in rock.
-A stripe pattern in the gemstone is obtained when the stone is created from flowing silicic acid. it is formed in stagnant silica, the gemstone is true even in translucent structure.
+The Chalcedony of the chalcedony beads is mainly found in hollows and fractures of rock.
+A stripe pattern in the gemstone is obtained when the stone is formed from flowing silicic acid.
+If it is formed in stagnant silicic acid, then the gemstone is evenly translucent in structure.

-Chalcedony is a kind of filler in the cavities of rocks.
+Chalcedony is a kind of filler in the hollow spaces of rock.

-Blue Chalcedony takes its name from the ancient city of Chalcedon, which was located on the Bosphorus in antiquity in Asia Minor, opposite Byzantium.
-Blue chalcedony caused by rapid cooling at low temperatures and low pressures, and therefore has no visible crystals.
+The blue Chalcedony owes its name to the ancient city of Chalcedon, which was located in Asia Minor in Asia on the Bosphorus, opposite Byzantium.
+Blue Chalcedony is created by rapid cooling at low temperatures and low pressure and therefore has no visible crystals.

-Family Chalcedony include Agate, Carnelian and Chrysopaas, these gemstones have other inclusions, such as iron or calcium.
+Family of this strain is among others Agate, Carnelian and Chrysopaas, these gems also have other inclusions, such as iron or calcium.

-But Chalcedony is not alone in a blue coloration, we also have many other colors beads in our collection.
+It is not only in a blue coloring, we also have many other colors of beads in our collection.

-Working with Chalcedony really seems a subject to be separate and thus require the necessary expertise.
-The town of Idar-Oberstein is famous for its gemstone mine, this town has a long history in the grinding stones.
+Working with Chalcedony really seems to be a profession and therefore requires the necessary expertise.
+The German town Idar-Oberstein is known for its precious stones.
+This town has a long history in sharpening gemstones.